mukuls1107/file-sorter/README.md

 1. Clone this repository or download the script.
 2. Navigate to the project directory.
-3. Install the required package:
+3. Install the required package: `npm install`

 ## Usage